aragon-lab/smc-binding-analysis/README.md

     `jupyter lab`

 ## Running test images
 Each script is configured to run a provided test image, which is stored in the "test_folder" directory.
-Due to the size of these files (~700 MB in total), these need to first be downloaded from Zenodo [link TBC].
+Due to the size of these files (~700 MB in total), these need to first be downloaded from [Zenodo](https://zenodo.org/records/15028071).